Discover Missoula, the Bison Range and Glacier National Park on an epic three-day scenic tour of rugged Western Montana.

-This itinerary at a glance: Experience three days in Glacier Country, starting in the Bitterroot Valley.
-See Montana through the eyes of missionary settlers, Lewis and Clark.
+This itinerary at a glance: Experience three days in Western Montana, starting in the Bitterroot Valley.
+See Glacier Country through the eyes of missionary settlers, Lewis and Clark.
 Spend the night at Montana’s arts and culture hub – Missoula.
 Travel north to explore the Bison Range or take a scenic cruise along Flathead Lake.
 Top off your trip at the Crown of the Continent – Glacier National Park

 Duration: 3 Days

 Arrive in Stevensville, the first permanent pioneer settlement in Montana.
 Tour well-preserved artifacts, learn about the founding of Historic St. Mary’s Mission, and stroll through Main Street’s locally owned shops in this Bitterroot Valley community.
 Continue your trip through Western Montana’s past with an interpretive tour of the only archeologically verified site of Lewis and Clark at Travelers’ Rest State Park in Lolo.
 The Lewis and Clark Corps of Discovery stopped both on their journey west and their return.
 Lolo Peak Brewery & Grill is a favorite for lunch.